RefilweSethunya/My-AWS-re-Start-Journey-2025/foundations-linux-and-python/linux-labs/linux-lab-2.md

-# Networking Lab: Linux Command Line
+# Linux Lab: Linux Command Line

 ## Objective
 Learn how to launch and SSH into an EC2 instance